Building a Godly Foundation

-To read the Spring 2017 newsletter that features this story, download it here.
+To read the newsletter that features this story, download it here.

-Cathie’s story of hope and healing is inspiring.
+These stories of hope and healing are inspiring.
 Our long-term recovery programs exist to help other men and women in central Alabama find healing.
 Will you help provide this help to others?